First Steps Forward

 Counselling, Coaching and Mentoring

-Costs for Counselling, personal mentoring and coaching
+Costs for Counselling, Counsellor Supervision, personal mentoring and coaching.

 At the initial meeting counselling, mentoring and coaching costs will be agreed and a counselling contract signed.